Remote Control (1988 film): Reception

 TV Guide gave the film one out of five stars, saying: "It doesn't know whether it wants to be a spoof or a thriller; because of its indecision, it fails on both levels."

-Allmovie reviewed the film favorably, writing, "This clever little b-movie is another example of why Jeff Leiberman is a cult favorite in certain genre-movie circles.
+Allmovie reviewed the film favorably, writing, "This clever little b-movie is another example of why Jeff Lieberman is a cult favorite in certain genre-movie circles.
 His script puts a distinctly 1980's twist on the old alien-invasion premise, cleverly managing to make home video seem menacing as he builds up a solid combination of action, sci-fi and horror/thriller elements.
 Lieberman's direction is unflashy but effective, building tension throughout and frequently offsetting the dark elements of the script with satirical humor."

 In Creature Feature, John Stanley gave the movie two out of five stars, but noted its commentary on video and what it does to people's minds.

 Home release

 Sometime after its theatrical release, International Video Entertainment released the film on VHS.
 A second release occurred in 1990 under the Avid Home Entertainment label.

 In 2013, a 25th Anniversary edition was released on Blu-ray and DVD by director Jeff Lieberman.
-It has become something of a collector's item.